Non-linear editing: 4K

 As of 2014, 4K Video in NLE was fairly new, but it was being used in the creation of many movies throughout the world, due to the increased use of advanced 4K cameras such as the Red Camera.
 Examples of software for this task include Avid Media Composer, Apple's Final Cut Pro X, Sony Vegas, Adobe Premiere, DaVinci Resolve, Edius, and Cinelerra-GG Infinity for Linux.

 8K

 As of 2019 8K video was relatively new.
 8K video editing requires advanced hardware and software capable of handling the standard.

 Image editing

 For imaging software, early works such as HSC Software's Live Picture brought non-destructive editing to the professional market and current efforts such as GEGL provide an implementation being used in open-source image editing software.

 Quality

-An early concern with non-linear editing had been picture and sound quality available to editors.
+An early concern with non-linear editing had been the picture and sound quality available to editors.
 Storage limitations at the time required that all material undergo lossy compression techniques to reduce the amount of memory occupied.
 Improvements in compression techniques and disk storage capacity have mitigated these concerns, and the migration to high-definition video and audio has virtually removed this concern completely.
 Most professional NLEs are also able to edit uncompressed video with the appropriate hardware.